woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - Which classroom is [Kasvatus, tieto ja teoria - Luennot](course)
 - What is the classroom for [Julkiset rahoitusjärjestelmät](course)
 - Which room is [Päätöksenteko lastensuojelussa](course)
-- I'd like to find [Kvalitatiivinen tutkimus kasvatustieteissä - Verkkokurssi, yhteisopetus avoimen yo:n ja tutkinto-opiskelijoille(course)
+- I'd like to find [Kvalitatiivinen tutkimus kasvatustieteissä - Verkkokurssi, yhteisopetus avoimen yo:n ja tutkinto-opiskelijoille](course)
 - Where can I find [Kvalitatiivinen tutkimus kasvatustieteissä - Harjoitukset, yleinen ryhmä](course)
 - [Writing for Research](course) place
 - [Pedagoginen harjoittelu / Varhaiskasvatus](course) where